perladvent/perldotcom/content/article/_pub_2010_11_the-philosophy-of-webnano.md

 {
+   "description" : "Why do so many web applications have the same components, yet so few actually share those components as libraries?
+Perhaps the philosophy of building web frameworks is the culprit.
+Zbigniew Lukasiak's WebNano is an attempt to solve that problem.", "thumbnail" : null,
+   "authors" : [
+      "zbigniew-lukasiak"
+   ],
+   "slug" : "/pub/2010/11/the-philosophy-of-webnano.html",
    "title" : "The Philosophy of WebNano",
-   "slug" : "/pub/2010/11/the-philosophy-of-webnano.html",
    "date" : "2010-11-23T19:31:41-08:00",
    "draft" : null,
-   "authors" : [
+   "tags" : [],
-      "zbigniew-lukasiak"
-   ],
    "image" : null,
-   "categories" : "Web",
+   "categories" : "Web"
-   "tags" : [],
-   "description" : "Why do so many web applications have the same components, yet so few actually share those components as libraries?
-Perhaps the philosophy of building web frameworks is the culprit.
-Zbigniew Lukasiak's WebNano is an attempt to solve that problem.", "thumbnail" : null
 }